alexgrozav/gulp-setup/README.md

 ~~~

 ## Configuration
-To update the current configuration
+To update the current configuration, make sure you modify the files in the `config` folder.

-## How to contribute to Webpack Boilerplate
+## How to contribute to Gulp Webpack Boilerplate

 #### **Did you find a bug?**